IvanUkhov/blog/_drafts/2021-01-25-dirichlet-process.md

 Corona Borealis region.”
 It was studied in [Roeder (1990)], which gives us a reference point.

+> For the curious reader, the source code of this R [notebook] along with
+> auxiliary [scripts] that are used for performing the calculations presented
+> below can be found on GitHub.

 The empirical cumulative distribution function of the velocity is as follows: